 Our research has found that doing this has the following benefits:

-- It maintains patient safety.
+- It's safer.
 Even though patients are told not to use PATCHS for medical emergencies, there's always a possibility that they could ignore this warning.
-We are building an artificial intelligence system to help highlight potentially urgent requests, but still recommend triaging PATCHS requests ASAP.

 Patients are more likely to reply to your messages quickly or pick up the phone if you call them.
 You may things you want to clarify with the patient before resolving their request.
 You can initially contact the patient either by sending them a message in PATCHS or phoning them.
 If you leave it until the next day to do this the patient may be unavailable, or may have forgotten about their request - much like a DNA to a traditional GP appointment.
 If you can't get hold of the patient they may end up submitting another one later, duplicating work.
 In PATCHS, patients are told to expect an email or phone call from a withheld number so they are expecting you to contact them and are usually very quick at replying if you get back to them on the same day.